Continuing Professional Development (CPD) Requirements

 If you cannot complete your compulsory CPD in a face-to-face or online interactive environment, you must instead complete 10 hours of CPD by online module.
 This must include all compulsory topics relevant to your licence category, plus your choice of other training to make up a total of 10 hours.

-Class 2 Agent - Real Estate or Strata Management or dual licence holders
+Class 2 Agent - Real Estate, Strata Management or dual licence holders

 If you hold a class 2 licence for both real estate and strata, you need to complete: